akshat-khare/OpenRobertaWikiLocal/Eclipse-setup.md

-Eclipse setup is fairly simple,
+Eclipse setup is fairly simple.
+Before we import the Open Roberta Lab project into the eclipse workspace first we have to modify some settings.

-* Open eclipse and use File->Import to import new maven projects
+### Adding custom code style formatter

-* Select the root directory and tick all related projects to import
+We have designed our code style formatter for Java and JavaScript code.

-* After importing go to Window->Preferences->Java->Code Style->Formatter and import java formatter from Resources folder
+* Go to **Window->Preferences->Java->Code Style->Formatter** and import _openRobertaJava_ formatter from _robertalab/Resources/formatter_ folder
 * Do the same for Javascript

-* Go to OpenRobertaServer project (de.fhg.iais.roberta.main) locate and run as java program ServerStarter.java
+### Setup 'save actions'

 Another thing to configure in Eclipse is to setup 'save actions' in Preferences->Java->Editor.
 They should be all ticked with 'Format all lines selected'.
 Actions themselves should be the following: